 I know it seems like a slightly crazy amount of salt and spices, but if your flour mix isn’t seasoned right, your chicken will end up bland – and who wants bland oven fried chicken?
 I definitely don’t!

 Use a dark pan

 A dark pan reflects heat differently than a white or silver colored pan would.

 To get the perfect crisp, I’ve found it’s crucial to use my dark pan.
 I use a deep roaster kind to minimize butter splatters in my oven!

-I have an oval one similar to the one you can find here, it’s great for whole roast chicken, too!
+I have an oval one similar to the one you can find here on Amazon*, it’s great for whole roast chicken, too!

 Preheat the pan